 • Be a Cherokee Nation citizen

-• Must not have previously participated in the ride
+• Must not have previously participated in the bike ride

 • Be able to pass a sports physical during orientation pre-training and post-training

-• Must commit to physically attending all mandatory trainings and classes in Tahlequah
+• Must commit to physically attending all mandatory training sessions and classes in Tahlequah

 • Follow code of conduct policies

-Applications are also available for a mentor rider, who must be a Cherokee Nation citizen and 35 years or older as of Jan.
-1, 2023.
-The applications for the mentor rider can also be found on the RTR website.
+Applications are also available for a mentor rider, who must be a Cherokee Nation citizen and age 35 or older as of Jan.
+1, 2024.
+The application for mentor riders can also be found on the RTR website.

 For more information, contact Lisa Trice-Turtle at 918-453-5000, ext.
 4991, or email firstname.lastname@example.org.